 \subsection{Large Vision-Language Models}

-Large Vision Language Models (LVLMs) have been proposed to perform a variety of complex tasks.
-Different from previous specific VL models, these LVLMs inherit the capabilities of the language model and can follow different human instructions.
-Generally, these LVLMs~\cite{llava,llava1-5,qwen-vl,instructblip} are typically composed of three primary modules: Visual Encoder, Large Language Model (LLM) and Multimodal Connector.
-However, with the continuous expansion of the model scale, these LVLMs are limited by their high computational cost.
-Meanwhile, because the LLM comprises the majority of parameters within LVLMs~\cite{minivlm,distillvlm,Upop}, our work would focus on compressing the LLM component to enhance overall efficiency.
+In recent years, Large Vision-Language Models (LVLMs) have attracted significant attention due to their powerful reasoning capabilities.
+Unlike previous specialized vision-language models, these LVLMs inherit the capabilities of language models and can follow different human instructions.
+Typically, these models~\cite{llava,llava1-5,qwen-vl,instructblip} consist of three main modules: Visual Encoder, Large Language Model (LLM), and Multimodal Connector.
+However, with the continuous expansion of model scale, they are constrained by high computational costs.
+In this paper, we aim to accelerate the reasoning process of LVLMs to facilitate more user-friendly models.
+Meanwhile, since LLMs constitute the majority of parameters in LVLMs~\cite{minivlm,distillvlm,Upop}, our work focuses on compressing the LLM component to enhance overall efficiency.